-Eating out can be tricky if you are on a sugar detox or just trying to eat healthy and sugar free.
+Eating out can be tricky if you are on the Further Food 10 Day Sugar Detox Plan or just trying to eat healthy and sugar free.
 However, it is possible!
 Here, Certified Holistic Nutritionist Elissa Goodman gives her tips on how to eat out on a sugar free diet.
 She covers what to do before your go out and what to you at the restaurant to keep sugar free.
 So read on and be prepared next time you go out to eat.
 You can eat out and stick with your healthy diet!

 Whether you are trying to stick to a sugar free diet or on a sugar detox, it’s always easiest to eat at home and make your own food.
 That way you are in control of exactly what goes in your food.
 However, that’s not realistic for the long term.
 Many of our social and work lives involve going to a restaurant for a meal.
 You may be wondering just how to eat out on a sugar free diet? l want you to know that you can eat out and still stick to your healthy diet!
 It takes some planning, but by following these tips, you can be confident that you are making the healthiest choices available without giving up your favorite restaurant!